emreerkmen/awesome-me/experiences/garanti-expert.md

 ---
 title: 'GarantiBBVA Technology - Expert Software Engineer'
 date: 'May, 2022 - Present'
+order: 6
 ---

-##### Responsible for project of development and maintaining garantibbva.com.tr, the website of Turkey's second largest private bank GarantiBBVA and CMS used throughout the company.
+Responsible for project of development and maintaining garantibbva.com.tr, the website of Turkey's second largest private bank GarantiBBVA and CMS used throughout the company.
 My Responsibilities;

 - Proficient in designing micro service based REST APIs using Java with Spring MVC, Spring Boot frameworks and Golang with Gorilla Mux library and utilizing tools like Postman for API testing and documentation.
 - Developed reusable, high-quality, testable, and secure (using SonarLint) code.
 Documented the code and implemented unit tests.